 Pollution, primarily from the more urbanized areas around the lake, has become a problem for Lake Tahoe.
-Pollution takes many forms and can include litter, sediment, nutrients, oil and grease, microplastics, and pathogens.
+Pollution takes many forms, and can include litter, sediment, nutrients, oil and grease, and pathogens.
 Lake Tahoe suffers from increased loads of fine sediment and dissolved nutrients.
-The nutrient inflows are mostly phosphorus and nitrogen fertilizers which support the growth of free-floating and attached algae.
+The nutrient inflows, mostly phosphorus and nitrogen, are literally fertilizers, which support the growth of free-floating and attached algae.
 Urban stormwater is the largest source of pollution clouding Lake Tahoe's clear water.
-When it rains, or as the snow melts, water flows down streets and across parking lots, picking up dirt, road sand, fine particles, and oil, all of which flow directly into storm drains that lead to Lake Tahoe.
-No wastewater flows into Lake Tahoe, however, so it is protected from tiny microplastic pollution from our washing machines and other sources.
+When it rains, or as snow melts, water flows down streets and across parking lots, picking up dirt, road sand, fine particles and oil, all of which flow directly into storm drains that lead to Lake Tahoe.